awe-f0x/LLM-for-business-content-creation/README.md

 }
 ```

-Несколько текстов содержат отметку Error для метрики AlinaEstimator - для получения числовой оценки по этой метрике их **содержание необходимо сократить** без потери смысла.
+Several texts contain the Error mark for the AlinaEstimator metric - to obtain a numerical score for this metric, their **content must be shortened** without losing meaning.

 ---

+## 🛠️ Tools & Libraries

+- `requests` – API calls
+- `transformers` – LLM interaction

+---

 ## 📊 Evaluation Process

 1. To get an assessment based on ARIEstimator and AlinaEstimator text metrics, use the [Swagger](http://skolkovo.cbrai.ru/docs) verifier API
+Limitations:
+- no more than 400 words in one text fragment
-Limitations: no more than 100 requests per hour
+- no more than 100 requests per hour

 2. To get an expert assessment of the text quality, send an email to akulichevda@cbr.ru and kostornoyav@cbr.ru in the following format:
 - guid of the original text